manderson394/carbConscious/designDocuments/userStories.md

 ### Edit Menu Items for My Favorites

-As a registered user, I should be able to edit new or existing menu items for my list of favorites (add, modify, or delete).
+As a registered user, I should be able to edit my favorites list by adding new items from the API or editing existing menu items for my list of favorites (add, modify, or delete).
+I cannot "free text" my own menu items (future enhancement not a part of this project).

 ### Edit Profile